allaudin/sip-builder/README.md

 ### Steps

 1. Create a separate direcotry
-2. Clone all the scripts
+2. Clone all the scripts to newly created directory
 3. Run `start.sh`
 4. Collect binaries from `output` directory